notJust-dev/notjustdev/content/posts/2022-12-24-react-native-redux-toolkit/index.md

 export default balanceSlice.reducer;
 ```

 We have created a slice for the `balance` state.
 We have also created two action creators, one for deposit and one for withdraw.
 We have also exported the reducer function so that it can be added to the store.
+We have previously explain what actions are.
+What about action creators?
+Action creators are simply functions that create actions.
+An action is a plain JavaScript object that has a type field.
+The type field should be a string that describes the nature of the action.
+The type field is required.
+The payload field is optional.
+The payload field can be any type of data.
+The payload field is used to pass data to the reducer function.

+You should be asking me now where are my type fields and payload fields inside action creators.
+Well, Redux Toolkit's `createSlice` function automatically generates action creators that return an action with the correct type and payload.
+We can see that in the `deposit` and `withdraw` action creators.
+We are passing the payload as an argument to the action creator.
+The action creator will automatically create an action with the correct type and payload.

 ### Add the Reducer to the Store